Really Good Green Mole Chicken Enchiladas – Zacatecas-Style are so flavorful and will take over as your favorite Enchiladas!

 For John and I, it all started at a Mexican restaurant that we used to go to that served a spicy green salsa made from tomatillos.
 It wasn’t long that we were trying to recreate it and my tacos and now my enchiladas were topped or stuffed with spicy green sauces.

-Our local newspaper posted this recipe over a year ago.
-Even though it took me a while to get around to making it, I always knew it was just waiting for me.
 When I dove into it, it didn’t take me long to figure out that there were some serious errors in their writing of this recipe.
 Of course, I did what any human being would do…I googled it.

-It was very evident that this recipe had been adapted from a recipe that had appeared in Saveur.
-By the time I looked it up, I already had my chicken cooked and deboned.
-Well, the recipe is actually for a whole chicken cut and served in 8 pieces or 6 servings.
+This recipe was actually for a whole chicken cut and served in 8 pieces or 6 servings.
 I’m totally happy with the way that I made it.
-It went so much farther not to mention so deliciously wrapped in tortillas topped with this delicious fresh tomatillo, cilantro and jalapeno sauce.
+It went so much further not to mention so deliciously wrapped in tortillas topped with this delicious fresh tomatillo, cilantro, and jalapeno sauce.

 Really Good Green Mole Chicken Enchiladas – Zacatecas-Style

-- 2 jalapenos seeds and ribs removed and roughly chopped
+2jalapenosseeds and ribs removed and roughly chopped

-- 1/2 of the tops of the cilantro bunch
+1/2of the tops of the cilantro bunch

 Assembly

-- Corn or flour tortillas toasted
+Corn or flour tortillastoasted

-- Remaining cilantro leaves chopped
+Remaining cilantro leaveschopped

-- Garnishes such as Cotija cheese avocados, tomatoes
+Garnishes such as Cotija cheeseavocados, tomatoes

 Instructions